joysn/leetcode/README.md

 permutations2.py - return all possible unique permutations

 3sum_2.py - Find all unique triplets in the array which gives the sum of zero.
+3sum.py - Find all unique triplets in the array which gives the sum of zero.